-Mary has travelled and worked in many countries for more than 40 years now and has used different types of accommodations.
+Mary has travelled and worked in many countries in Asia for more than 40 years and has enjoyed several of them.

 The Village of Bat Trang